MElrazzaz/ArabicWordEmbeddingsEvaluator/README.md

-# ArabicWordEmbeddingsEvaluator
+x# ArabicWordEmbeddingsEvaluator

 This Tool was build to test the accuracy of the word embeddings on Arabic Benchmark regarding to "Methodical Evaluation of ArabicWord Embeddings" paper at ACL 2017

 the benchmark consists of tuples and each tuple consists of N couples of words each couple consists of two words relats to each other by a relation for ex:
-#ex1:
-man woman king queen
+#ex:
 رجل إمرأه ملك ملكة

-#ex2:
-dog dogs cat cats man men
-كلب كلاب قط قطط رجل رجال
-The test is done by predicting the last word using the the others رجل to إمرأه is like ملك to ? the results shuld be ملكة to considere it true
+The test is done by predicting the last word using the the others رجل to إمرأه is like ملك to ?

+the results shuld be ملكة to considere it true

 #prereuqusits:
-to run this test you will need JRE(java) instlled on your machine
+to run this test you will need JRE(java)1.8 + instlled on your machin,please fllow the insructions here https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html

 #Usage:
-we have two formats of embeddings Glove fotmat and MOLKOVE format: to test Molkove format :
 1- chnage dirctory to the source code
-2-type at the cmd java -jar MolkovFormatWordEmbeddingsAccuracy.java args1 args2 args3 args4
-args1 :is the wordembeddings file directory args2:is the benchmark file directory
-args3: is the results file directory
-args4: number of words to consider the test is true(for top five words put '5')

-to test Molkove format :
-1- chnage dirctory to the source code
-2-type at the cmd java -jar GloveFormatWordEmbeddingsAccuracy.java args1 args2 args3 args4
-args1 :is the wordembeddings file directory
-args2: is the benchmark file directory
-args3: is the results file directory
-args4: number of words to consider the test is true(for top five words put '5')
+2-type at the terminal java -jar WordEmbeddingsEvaluator.jar -e "embeddings file" -b "benchmark file" -n "no of ansewer to consider the question is crroect" -g "t for glove format f for molokov format"
+EX:
+java -jar WordEmbeddingsEvaluator.jar  -e d:\Users\ME16683\Desktop\QU-Work\Data\RamiEmbeddings\arabic.w2v.txt -b d:\Users\ME16683\Desktop\QU-Work\Data\ourArabicBenchMark\TuplesBuckwalter\comparative.txt.buck.ALLCombin  -o D:\Users\ME16683\Desktop\result.txt -n 5 -g f